When you visit your local market or garden centre, check out their herb selection. You may be surprised at the varieties of herbs that are available.

 Ancient herbalists recommended rosemary for headaches and claimed that its fragrance could ward off infections.
 In the language of flowers, this herb symbolizes faithfulness.

-Rosemary is hardy plant but northern region gardeners can bring it indoors for the colder weather – just keep it in full sun.
+Rosemary is a hardy plant but northern region gardeners can bring it indoors for the colder weather – just keep it in full sun.

 If you don’t spray your roses, you can harvest the naturally high in pectin rosehips after the frost and make jam.
 It is a good idea to grow Dog Rose tied to a trellis – it will make a very nice decor in your garden.